EmiliaPsacharopoulos/Quadruped-8dof-Robot/README.md

 Copyright information

 ## Links
-- YouTube Channel
+- Our YouTube Channel
-- Project Report
+- Our Project Report
+- Their YouTube Channel
+- Their Research Paper
+- Their Online Forum